JetBrains/skija/docs/Conventions.md

 - All fields/methods `public`.
 - Fields/methods/inner classes not for public consumption: also `public`, but prefixed with `_` (`startIndex` -> `_startIndex`).
-- Constructors not for public consumption: @Internal
+- Constructors not for public consumption: @ApiStatus.Internal

 Why public?